HTC Honors College FAQs

 What if I have the requirements and don't receive an invitation?
 Please contact our office at 843-349-2267 or send us an email at email@example.com.

 Is the program only available to entering freshman students?
-Transfer and continuing Coastal students who have completed 30 hours of college credit can apply to the program at www.coastal.edu/honors/application.
+High performing first semester students will receive invitations to the program after Fall semester.
+Transfer students who have completed 30 hours of college credit can apply to the program at www.coastal.edu/honors/application.

 What should I do about AP, IB and college transfer credits?
 AP and IB scores must be sent to the University.
 To receive transfer or dual credit, an official transcript from the granting institution must be sent to the Office of Admissions and Merit Awards as soon as possible.
 Dual credit does not count simply because it appears on your high school transcript.